-Once subjects were identified, patient medical records were requested from provider offices and healthcare facilities; these records were sent to a centralized location for data abstraction.
-Trained nurse or pharmacist medical record abstractors collected and entered information from paper copies of the medical records into a password-protected database.
-To help ensure consistency of data collection, the medical record abstractors were trained on the study's design and presented with a standardized data collection form designed to minimize the need to make subjective judgments during the abstraction process.
-In addition, information entered onto a scanner form and subsequently scanned was reviewed through a series of quality checks.
+Trained medical record abstractors collected and entered information from paper copies of the medical records into a password protected database.
+To help ensure consistency of data collection, the abstractors were trained on the study's design and presented with a standardized data collection form designed to minimize subjective judgments during the abstraction process.
+In addition, data entered onto a scanner form and subsequently scanned were reviewed through a series of quality checks.

-Reliability of medical record data was determined through re-abstraction of patient record data to calculate the inter-rater reliability (IRR).
+Reliability of medical record data was determined through re-abstraction of patient record data to calculate the IRR.
 Broadly, IRR is the extent to which the abstracted information is collected in a consistent manner.
 Low IRR may be a sign of poorly executed abstraction procedures, such as ambiguous wording in the data collection tool, inadequate abstractor training, or abstractor fatigue.
-For this measure, the medical record data collected by two abstractors were compared with the data obtained by a senior abstractor.
+For this measure, the medical record data collected by two abstractors were individually compared with the data obtained by a senior abstractor to gauge the IRR for each abstractor.
 Any differences were remedied by review of the chart.
 IRR was determined by calculating both percent agreement and Cohen's Kappa statistic.